codebymani/slidojs/README.md

 # slido.js
 slido is a lightweight weight minimalistic image slider with no dependencies and no styling required.
+Build Size: 5.64KB (minified) and 1.67KB (gzip)

 <p align="center">
   <img  src="assets/demo.gif">
 </p>